-Home-grown classes will be held for breeding heifers and market steers; Home-grown is defined as "owned and born in your own place."
-The highest placing Home-grown animal of each class will be eligible to return for the home-grown classes unless the Grand or Reserve Grand Champion is home-grown.
+- a.
+Home-grown classes will be held for breeding heifers, market heifers, and market steers - b.
+Home-grown is defined as "owned and born in your own place."
+When entering in 4-H Online, in Dearborn County, county raised means owned, born and raised on the property.
+County raised does not mean purchased and raised on your property. - c.
+The highest placing Home-grown animal of each class will be eligible to return for the home-grown classes unless the Grand or Reserve Grand Champion is home-grown. - d.
 Exhibitors of home-grown animals will be recognized at the livestock auction.